DigixGlobal/etc-redemption/README.md

   * The redeem function can be passed a different address (uses `msg.sender` if using the default function)

 A test suite with 100% method coverage has been added to this repository under `./test`, they can be run with `truffle test`.

-### Multisig Wallet

-A Multisig contract for holding both ETH and ETC after the activation block will be: https://github.com/ConsenSys/MultiSigWallet.
-Basic integration tests has been written in this project, with unit tests available in the ConsenSys repository.

 ## Scripts